 In six elementary schools we pair struggling readers in the first grade with adult tutors for one-one-one reading mentoring.
 The volunteers meet with their student one hour a week, every week from the first through the third grade.
 The mentor role emphasizes that an adult relationship is crucial for academic success.

-Our Site Coordinators provide small group interventions to struggling readers at Karshner and Stewart Elementary.
+Our Site Coordinators provide small group interventions to struggling readers.

-Lunch Buddies mentoring provides students the opportunity to develop a one-on-one relationship with a caring adult.
-The mentorship strengthens the student's sense of self-esteem, instills an enthusiasm for learning, and helps reduce risky behavior.
+Mentoring provides students the opportunity to develop a one-on-one relationship with a caring adult.
+Mentorship strengthens the student's sense of self-esteem, instills an enthusiasm for learning, and helps reduce risky behavior.

 Each year, Communities In Schools coordinates a series of community service projects known as March Gladness.
 From January through March, students from all 32 schools in the Puyallup School District play a leading role in creating and carrying out a service project to benefit a local, national, or global cause.